linhlevandlu/BioProject/README.md

 # BioProject
 This repository contains a version of MAELab software.
-A tool provides the functions on Morphometry such as segmentation, landmarks.
+A tool provides the functions on Morphometry such as segmentation, landmarks,....
+The tool is constructing, the functions are testing and evaluating.
 # Requirements system
 1. C++ library
 2. Qt4